ucdavisdatalab/Spatial_SQL/README.md

 ## Starting SpatiaLite
 Let's start by opening Spatialite:

-1. In your computer's file explorer, navigate to the Spatialite folder you recently unzipped.
+1. In your computer's file explorer, navigate to the folder where you downloaded your SpatiaLite install files.
 1. Start Spatialite by running the Spatialite_gui.exe file in this folder.

 ## Make a Database